guillaume-rodier/flutter_meteo/README.md

 ## Environment variables

-Create a .env file to set your API keys and other secrets variables.
+Create a `.env` file to set your API keys and other secrets variables.

-This .env file should be in `assets` directory.
+This `.env` file should be in `assets` directory.

-To use the API from https://openweathermap.org/ website, you should have an account and use an API key.
+To use the API from [Open Weather Map](https://openweathermap.org/) website, you should have an account and use an API key from this website.

-You should save this api key in your `.env` file with WEATHER_SERVICE_KEY variable.
+This is the list of variables in `.env` file:
+- `WEATHER_SERVICE_KEY`: it contain your API key from [Open Weather Map](https://openweathermap.org/) website.